-The facts on air pollution from nitrogen oxides (NOx) and particulates (PM) are shocking, with transport the main offender.
+The facts on air pollution from nitrogen oxides (NOx) and particulates (PM) are shocking, with motor transport the main offender.

 - Tens of thousands of UK deaths each year are attributable to air pollution

 - Children exposed to air pollution are at risk of life-limiting health problems